Cooking Gorgeous

 Alternatively, you can roast them in the oven.
 Bake the eggplants in a preheated oven to 200° C (390° F) for 30-40 minutes, and the peppers for 20-25 minutes until the skin is charred and the flesh is soft.

-Place the roasted vegetables in a bowl and cover them with cling film or a lid for about 15 minutes.
+Place the roasted vegetables in a bowl and cover them with plastic wrap or a lid for about 15 minutes.
 This helps bring out the smoky flavor as they cool and lets any extra liquid drain.

-roasted red peppers and eggplant are placed in a bowl
+Charred red peppers and eggplant resting under plastic wrap in a glass bowl.

-roasted red peppers and eggplant are placed in a food processor
+Peeled roasted red peppers and eggplant in a food processor bowl before blending.

 Recipe Tips From the Chef